webprog25/finalproject-Steiner-David/README.txt

 - **Safe PATCH Updates**
   The `/api/plants/:id` PATCH endpoint whitelists only `nickname`, `species`, `frequencyDays`, and `lastWatered`, preventing malicious updates to other fields.

+- **Skip-to-Content Links**
+  Every page has a “Skip to main content” link (shown only when focused) so keyboard-only users can jump straight past the navigation.

+- **Visible Focus Outlines**
+  All focusable elements (links, buttons, form fields) have a clear outline on focus, to make keyboard navigation obvious.

+- **ARIA Landmarks**
+  Added `role="banner"`, `role="navigation"` and `role="main"` to the HTML structure so screen-readers can quickly understand page regions.

 Collaboration and libraries
 ---------------------------